graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 Each `@key` directive must specify the fields that uniquely identify an entity using a valid GraphQL selection set in its `fields` argument.
-If the `fields` argument string is syntactically incorrect—missing closing braces, containing invalid tokens, or otherwise malformed - it cannot be composed into a valid schema and triggers the `KEY_INVALID_SYNTAX` error.
+If the `fields` argument string is syntactically incorrect-missing closing braces, containing invalid tokens, or otherwise malformed - it cannot be composed into a valid schema and triggers the `KEY_INVALID_SYNTAX` error.